Lisaaa2021/NLP-practice/README.md

 # NLP-practice

 Hi!
-Welcome to Lisa's Natural Language Processing practice repo!
+Welcome to Lisa's Natural Language Processing practice repo which contains some of my coding practices in 2021!
+Happy coding!